phyletica/ecoevolity-model-prior/docs-source/source/sample-priors.rst

     The expected (orange line) and sampled (histogram) prior distribution on the effective size of the descendant populations for the PYP model.

+The ``prior-root_relative_population_size.pdf`` plot confirms the distribution of relative sizes of the ancestral populations collected during the ``ecoevolity`` analysis closely matches the expected gamma prior distribution:

 .. figure:: /images/prior-sampling-pyp-prior-root_relative_population_size.png
     :align: center